 From Baby to Mark I

 Manchester was one of the three main UK centres of computer development in the early days - the others were Cambridge and the National Physical Laboratory (NPL) at Teddington.
 Even though Cambridge built the first full size working stored computer, Manchester got a small machine - the “Baby" or Small Scale Experimental Machine - going first and so can claim the title of “first working stored program computer”.
-But this isn’t the Manchester School’s most important claim to fame - they built computers in the plural.
+But this isn’t the Manchester School’s only important claim to fame - they built computers in the plural and it was Baby that took the initial steps.

-The two key people in the story of the Manchester computers are Freddie Williams and Tom Kilburn but there were many other important influences and contributors.
+The two key people in the story of the Manchester computers are Freddie Williams and Tom Kilburn but there were many other important influences and contributors, notably Alan Turing.

 WILLIAMS